 While having recovered from a previous Covid infection confers some antibody protection, a study published in August 2021 shows that if you had Covid before and are not now vaccinated, your risk of getting a new Covid infection is more than two times higher than for those who were previously infected and then got vaccinated.
 That's a pretty serious risk to take on.

 Experts don't know how long the immunity conferred from a previous infection will last—and it may vary from person to person.
 To reduce your risk of getting reinfected, vaccination is your safest bet.

 Real risks to fertility exist from getting the Covid virus, not the vaccine

 "There is currently no evidence that any vaccines, including Covid-19 vaccines, cause fertility problems in women or men," the CDC says.

 However, very real risks to fertility do exist as a result of contracting the virus itself.

-A meta-analysis protocol submitted to the British Medical Journal's BMJ Open in February 2021 states that Covid infection may cause male infertility as sperm are particularly susceptible to virus attack.
+A meta-analysis protocol submitted to the British Medical Journal's BMJ Open in Feb.
+2021 states that Covid infection may cause male infertility, as sperm are particularly susceptible to virus attack.
 The full report has yet to be published, but the researchers note in their initial submission that "some studies have shown that SARS-CoV-2 might affect female fertility and disturb female reproductive functions… Accumulating evidence now suggests that [Covid] may interfere with the female reproductive functions, leading to menstrual disorder, infertility and fetal distress."